 "Difficult extubation" has no formal definition as such.
 Cavallone et al (2013) are the authors of the most sensibles-sounding article on this topic, and even they were unable to define it beyond using specific examples.
 It seems to be the inverse of difficult intubation, i.e. there is some sort of crude mechanical barrier to getting the tube out.
 In lay terms, the tube is stuck.
 This is weird and rare.
 Historically, case reports have included accidental stitching of the ETT into the trachea, transfixation of the ETT by a skeletal traction wire, failure of the cuff to deflate, formation of barbs along a lacerated tube, and the total disappearance of a shortened ETT into the depths of the patient's airway.
 Lang et al (1989) chronicle these and numerous other hilarious tracheal tube mishaps, completing the collection with the first case report of a nasotracheal tube being permanently affixed to the patient with a Luhr plate screw.

 Both Question 11 from the second paper of 2011 and Question 2a from the second paper of 2004 asked the candidates to assess for extubation a 45 year old "intellectually handicapped man" who was intubated for the evacuation of an airway-obstructing dental abscess.
+Similarly, Question 26 from the second paper of 2020 presented the candidates with a borderline-awake cardiac arrest survivor.
 This sort of question takes emphasis away from normal ventilator weaning, but on the preparation for extubation failure, and for the possibility that reintubation will be difficult.

 A good literature resource to answer these sorts of SAQs is the "Difficult Airway Society Guidelines for the management of tracheal extubation" ( Mitchell et al, 2012).
 This statement has informed most of the ensuing summary.
 The time-poor candidate could safely limit their reading to Lang et al (2013), who have published an excellent review of at-risk extubation and extubation failure.